Ph.D. Program Graduates

 Chas Brua, Ph.D.

-Health-care access in a rural area: Perspectives from Russian-speaking immigrants, English-speaking doctors, and volunteer interpreters
+Health-care access in a rural area: Perspectives from Russian-speaking immigrants, English-speaking doctors, and volunteer interpreters.

 Schreyer Institute for Teaching Excellence, The Pennsylvania State University